Technical SEO

 What is an XML Sitemap Index file?

-These sitemap files can be grouped together in an XML Sitemap Index file, which can contain multiple XML sitemap files.
+These extra sitemap files can then be grouped together and listed in the XML Sitemap Index file.

-One domain can have up to 500 XML Sitemap Index files.
+One website domain is allowed to have up to 500 of these XML Sitemap Index files in total.

 How often should you update your sitemap?